-Do you know how to check if your dog is suffering from fever?
+Do you know how to check if your dog is suffering from a fever?
 Indeed, checking your dog’s temperature using a dog thermometer is something you must be able to perform at any time.

 When seeing your dog a little down, you should grab the best dog thermometer around to find out if your pet is suffering from fever.
-Unless your dog is an unicorn, pets cannot let us know when they are suffering from any discomfort of disease.
-So we pick some signals up and figure things out after further investigation.
+Unless your dog is a unicorn, pets cannot let us know when they are suffering from any discomfort of disease.
+So we pick some signals up and figure things out after the further investigation.

 The normal temperature of a dog’s body ranges from 101 to 102.5 degrees Fahrenheit, or 38.3 to 39.2 degrees Celsius.
-If your dog is pregnant and her temperature drops below 100 degrees Fahrenheit or 37.8 degrees Celsius, her labour is imminent and she should normally deliver the whelps within 24 hours.
+If your dog is pregnant and her temperature drops below 100 degrees Fahrenheit or 37.8 degrees Celsius, her labor is imminent and she should normally deliver the whelps within 24 hours.

 There is a huge range of dog thermometers available on the marketplace:

 - Rectal dog thermometers — cheapest but requires a lot of hygienic precautions

 - In-ear dog thermometers — measures infrared heat waves from a dog’s eardrum area

 - Stick-on thermometers for dogs — dirt cheap, less accurate but good pick for a whelping box

 Here is our list of the top 5 best dog thermometers currently available.
 Also below our review is a guide explaining each type of thermometer in more detail.

 Based on our thorough research, we have collected the top 5 best dog thermometers based on their accuracy and ease of use.
 These are very well praised online and in many reviews we’ve considered to come up with our rankings.